 Student Vaccination Requirement

-- Students can call UHS at 574.631.7497 to schedule a first or second dose of the Pfizer vaccination.
+- Students can call UHS at 574.631.7497 to schedule an appointment to receive the bivalent booster vaccine.

 - Document your vaccination.